quangnd159/thatieltsguide/content/en/docs/task-2/ai.md

 ## Enrivonment

 Both governments and individuals are [spending vast amounts of money protecting animals and their habitat](ai-gen/protecting-animals-or-humans.md).
 This money could be better spent dealing with fundamental issues in society such as poverty and health care.
 To what extent do you agree?

+## People

+[It is important for people to take risks](ai-gen/taking-risks.md), both in their professional lives and their personal lives.
+Do you think the advantages of taking risks outweigh the disadvantages?